ParichayNITW/OPTIM2/docs/dra_profile_example.md

 ## ABC pipeline variant (100 km + 50 km)

 To match the latest ABC pipeline request (A→B = 100 km, B→C = 50 km, entire
-line initially at 0 ppm, baseline/fallback requirement of 2 ppm on both segments, 5 km/h flow, optional DRA shots of 3 ppm at A and 3 ppm at B, pumps with global shear 1.0), run:
+line initially at 0 ppm, per-segment baseline floors of 2 ppm, 5 km/h flow, optional DRA shots of 3 ppm at A and 3 ppm at B, pumps with global shear 1.0),
+run:

 ```bash
 python scripts/abc_pipeline_profiles.py